Executive Director, firstname.lastname@example.org

 Project Coordinator, email@example.com

 Jill is J-Lab's Project Coordinator.
 Previously, Jill has worked in a range of nonprofits.
 At Working Capital she focused on helping entrepreneurs, primarily women and minorities, gain access to small business loans and other resources.
 At the Carr Center for Human Rights Policy, Kennedy School of Government, Harvard University she worked with journalists, practitioners, and academics looking at policy dilemmas through the lense of human rights issues.
 At both the Academy for Educational Development and One Laptop Per Child she worked with colleagues to leverage technology to provide access to information for communities on issues around government accountability and education.
 Jill has earned a Master's in Science from Suffolk University's Sawyer School of Management in Philanthropy and Media.
 Outside of work, she enjoys her toddler and traveling with her family.

 Chris is communications specialist who is interested in international development communications.
 He taught English as a second language for two years in Turkmenistan as a Peace Corps Volunteer and has traveled professionally to Russia, Tunisia and the Philippines.
 He returned to Washington, D.C. in August 2011 after living for two-and-a-half years in Paris with his wife and son.
 He is currently enrolled in the Interactive Journalism graduate program at American University.

-Corey is a graduate student at American University pursuing an MA in International Media.
-He comes to Washington, DC by way of New Hampshire, where he received a BA in Journalism in 2010 from Keene State College.
-Corey is focused on media and communications for the non-profit and education sectors and has worked for a number of international education and exchange organizations.
+Justin is a graduate student at American University pursuing a MA in Journalism and Public Affairs.
+He comes to Washington, D.C. from Dallas, where he received a BBA in Finance from Southern Methodist University in 2010.
+Justin is focused on media and communications for the public sector.

 J-Flash, our e-newsletter, is packed full of information you need to know and learning opportunities.